 Mammà – a contemporary restaurant, which has an open kitchen and one Michelin star.
-We enjoyed it so much, we actually ate there twice.
+If you go around sunset, you’ll have the most stunning view.

-Monzu – part of the hotel, Punta Tragara, Monzu has to have the most stunning setting (sadly, my camera didn’t capture the real beauty of it).
-We were seated outside, next to a pool and it was just wonderful.
-The food was excellent – in particular, the fish tartare with a tomato gazpacho was surprisingly delighful!
-Another surprise was that they give you a present from So Capri when you leave.
+Monzu – part of the hotel, Punta Tragara, Monzu has to have the most stunning setting.
+The first time we ate here we were seated outside, next to a pool and it was just wonderful.
+The second time we were seated outside on a terrace.
+The food was excellent (although they have a Michelin star, so it should be!) – in particular, the fish tartare with a tomato gazpacho was surprisingly delighful!

 L’Approdo – a lovely pizzeria and restaurant in Marina Grande.
 Nothing terribly fancy but it has good food, a great view and a nice ambience.

-J.K Place – we enjoyed lunch at J.K Place, which has a stunning view over Marina Grande (as you can see!).
+J.K Place – we enjoyed lunch at J.K Place, which has a stunning view over Marina Grande.
 Pretty pricey as it’s a five-star hotel but the view makes up for it!